syncfusion-content/maui-docs/MAUI/DataGrid/swiping.md

 N> The value of the `SfDataGrid.MaxSwipeOffset` property will not be considered when the `SfDataGrid.SwipeOffsetMode` is set to `SwipeOffsetMode.Auto`.

-## How to load custom swipe buttons based on row data?
+## Load custom swipe buttons based on row data?

 Using a `DataTemplateSelector`, you can load specific views based on row data, such as `SfDataGrid.RightSwipeTemplate` and `SfDataGrid.LeftSwipeTemplate`.
 Refer to the code example below to load the desired template based on the row data.

 {% tabs %}
 {% highlight XAML %}